DLR-RM/stable-baselines3/docs/guide/examples.rst

 Learning Rate Schedule
 ----------------------

-All algorithms allow to pass a learning rate schedule that takes as input the current progress remaining (from 1 to 0).
+All algorithms allow you to pass a learning rate schedule that takes as input the current progress remaining (from 1 to 0).
 ``PPO``'s ``clip_range``` parameter also accepts such schedule.

 The `RL Zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_ already includes